-Audience shares are heavily concentrated: Four stations (DZMM Radyo Patrol, DZBB 594 Super Radyo, Radyo ng Bayan and DZRH) have a combined audience share of about 84 percent, according to data from a Nielsen survey of 2016 (cited by MOM, 2017).
-More than 90 percent of the stations are privately owned and commercial (Communicating with Disaster-Affected Communities Network, 2012, p 24), although the government-owned station, DZRB 738, ranks second in terms of audience share.
+Audience share is heavily concentrated: four stations (DZMM Radyo Patrol, DZBB 594 Super Radyo, ‘Radyo ng Bayan’, and DZRH) have a combined audience share of about 84 percent, according to data from a Nielsen Co. survey in 2016 (cited by MoM, 2017).
+More than 90 percent of the stations are privately owned and commercial (Communicating with Disaster-Affected Communities Network, 2012, p.24), although the government-owned station, DZRB 738, ranks second in terms of audience share.

-In terms of ownership, seven broadcasting groups dominate the market (Communicating with Disaster-Affected Communities Network, 2012, p 24), and most of these, such as ABS-CBN and GMA, have television networks as well.
-Some radio programmes have television "spin-offs" or also aired-in television programmes simultaneous with the broadcast.
+In terms of ownership, seven broadcasting groups dominate the market (Communicating with Disaster-Affected Communities Network, 2012, p.24), and most of these, such as ABS-CBN and GMA, have television networks as well.
+Some radio programmes have television ‘spin-offs’ or also aired in television programmes simultaneous with the broadcast.
 A coordination in content production or appropriation of content in these two platforms can be observed quite often.

-Radio journalists, more than print journalists, "bear the brunt of violence against media workers" in the Philippines (Rosales, 2006, p 148).
-Rosales (2006) attributed this to interweaving factors such as a "a post-Marcos legacy of all-powerful and well-entrenched military and politicians", who are often not punished despite misdemeanors.
-Other factors include a "weak judicial system", the "lack of professionalism among newsmakers" (see also Shafer, 1990; Tiglao, 1991) and a "lack of aid and protection for journalists from the station owners, who comprise a small, powerful oligarchy in the Philippines" (p 148).
+Radio journalists, more than print journalists, ‘bear the brunt of violence against media workers’ in the Philippines (Rosales, 2006, p.
+148).
+Rosales (2006) attributed this to interweaving factors such as a ‘a post-Marcos legacy of all-powerful and well-entrenched military and politicians’, ‘weak judicial system’, ‘lack of professionalism among newsmakers’ (see also Shafer, 1990; Tiglao, 1991), and a ‘lack of aid and protection for journalists from the station owners, who comprise a small, powerful oligarchy in the Philippines’ (p.148).